Ronnie-Crawford/Indel-Insight/README.md

 - matplotlib
 - sklearn

+You can also use ```conda env create -f environment.yml``` to recreate the exact environment using Conda.

 ## Configuration
 A config file is required for usage, an example file is included but must be customised before use.
 - ```data_path``` - No longer used, replaced with specific data paths.